Robotic Fabrication for Non-Standard Architecture: Code in Architecture from Alberti through Modernism to Non-Standard

 The University of Sydney (2014-present)

-To address these questions the research devise and test the application of concrete material within an automated robotic prototyping process to realise pilot versions of non-standard architectural components.
+Digital research undertaken on algorithms integrating geodesic, principal and asymptotic curve show easier construction of complex architectural geometry.
+The research further devise and test the application of concrete material within an automated robotic prototyping process to realise pilot versions of non-standard architectural components.
 Customized architectural elements are designed and developed in ultra-high performance concrete and functionally graded concrete.
+The practical experiments undertaken show that spray end-effector method integrate optimization and is most efficient fabrication method for functionally graded concrete.

 Note: This thesis is protected by copyright as a literary work and owned by Melika Aljukic.
 All rights reserved.